FRAMING GUIDANCE

 Options for Obtaining Frames

 - Affordable frames are available for purchase by pre-order from 4th August and during the event (whilst stocks last) from Leon Holmes Art.
-These are available in three sizes 20x30cm ($35), 20x40cm ($45) and 30x40cm ($55) and are suitable for oils and acrylics.
-Panels also available.
+These are available in three sizes 20x30cm, 20x40cm and 30x40cm and are suitable for oils and acrylics.
+Painting panels are also available.
 Call or message Sara Holmes on 0435 026 940 or contact Sara here. https://leonholmes.au/contact-us/

 - You can pre-purchase basic frames from outlets such as K-Mart, Big-W, Officeworks, Ikea etc, however do this before you travel to the festival, as local stocks in Mandurah are not guaranteed.